A Day In Sossusvlei - Namibia

 A 15 minute walk through what is already stunningly arresting scenery takes us to Deadvlei, and the culmination of our Namibian efforts.

-It doesn't take an expert in photography to bring these pictures to life, here every point-and-click creates an image that is scintillating - no filter required.
+It doesn't take an expert in photography to bring these pictures to life, at Sossusvlei every point-and-click creates an image that is scintillating - no filter required.

-And so, filled with admiration for a landscape long-anticipated, and which did not disappoint, we make our way back to our car for the drive to the next stop on our brief trip around this great country of Namibia: our 1-night stay at the impressive Desert Grace Lodge.
+And so, filled with admiration for a landscape long-anticipated, and which did not disappoint, we make our way back to our car and bid farewell to Sossusvlei.
+From here it is a short drive to the next stop on our all-too-brief trip around this great country of Namibia: our 1-night stay at the impressive Desert Grace Lodge.